 - Change unwanted behaviour in yourself and others – manage teams more effectively

 Sales, Negotiation and Persuasion

 Most people don’t recognise that there is a particular structure to the way that positive negotiations work.
-The “inoculation” of clients against doubt, the reframing of objections, sharing of a vision, the setting out of a positive course of action and enthusing people to follow that course are all included in the techniques taught in NLP training.
+The “inoculation” of clients against doubt, the reframing of objections, sharing of a vision, the goal setting, the setting out of a positive course of action and enthusing people to follow that course are all included in the techniques taught in NLP training.

 All of this comes from being able to recognise the particular state which the client or partner is currently in, and shift them to the desired state of agreement and approval.
 State awareness of yourself and others is absolutely central to closing a deal.